caio-videmelo/blockchain-for-starters/README.md

 Includes the CryptoJS library for hashing.
 Links to the blockchain.js file for the blockchain logic.

-c. styles.css
+c. stylesV4.css
-The styles.css file contains the styles for the web application, ensuring it is visually appealing and user-friendly.
+The stylesV4.css file contains the styles for the web application, ensuring it is visually appealing and user-friendly.

 <h1>How to Use:</h1>